Fico Score Basics

 Due to the complexity of the statistical analysis used in credit scoring, and the fact that the scoring formulas are not publicly available, you cannot precisely figure your own credit score.
 However, Fair Isaac has made public the general criteria it uses in calculating credit scores.
 So, based on information in your credit report, you should be able to tell which items in your report are helping or hurting your credit score.

-There are five key factors that go into calculating your credit score, with certain items carrying more weight than others.
-These factors are as follows:
+There are five key factors that go into calculating your FICO score, with certain items carrying more weight than others.
+These factors are:

-Credit utilization counts for about 30%.
 This section looks at how much debt you have compared to the total available credit on your accounts.
-If all of your accounts are maxed out, you will be considered a poor credit risk, because it appears that you are struggling to pay off the debt you have already incurred.
+If all of your accounts are maxed out, you will be considered a poor credit risk, because it appears that you are struggling to pay off existing debt.

 If your account balances are relatively low compared to your available credit, this part of the risk analysis should help your overall credit score.
 The score calculation also looks at these two factors independently.

-Length of positive credit history counts for about 15%.
 The longer you maintain accounts in good standing, the better your score will be.
 This shows that you are able to make a long-term commitment to a creditor and are consistently responsible about making your payments.
+The lesson here is to keep your oldest credit card open.

 The number of new credit applications you have recently completed accounts for about 10% of your score.
 Applying for too much new credit in a short time period makes indicates that you could be credit risk, as you may be desperately trying to keep your head above water.
 The models make an exception for people who are shopping around for a loan, so if you are simply applying to see who can give you the best rate on a new loan, you need not worry too much about damaging your credit score.

 Generally speaking, if you are carrying more than $5,000 in credit card debt or are struggling with credit card or revolving debts, you should solve this problem first.
-If you are interested in applying for help with one of Bill's approved debt help partners, click here: Debt Help.
+Apply for help with one of Bill’s approved debt help partners.

 How to Identify a Good FICO Score

-The higher your credit score, the better; however, there is no real industry standard.
-FICO credit scores range from 350-850.
-Each creditor or lender judges your credit score differently.
-They each assign greater or lesser weight to various factors when determining your eligibility and risk.
-In the past, anything above 690 was considered a great score.
-Today, you may need a score of over 720 in order to qualify for the best rates available.
+The higher your FICO score, the better.
+As mentioned, FICO scores range from 350 to 850.
+Each creditor or lender weights your credit score differently when deciding your creditworthiness.
+In the past, any score above 690 was considered a great score.
+Today, you may need a score of 720+ to qualify for the best rates.
 A credit score below a 620 is frequently referred to as "sub-prime."
-Any score below 500 is considered a terrible score.
+Any score below 500 indicates a person is a terrible risk.

 How to Obtain Your Credit Score